-The SALSA MS-MLPA Probemix ME028 Prader-Willi/Angelman is an in vitro diagnostic (IVD)1
+The SALSA MLPA Probemix ME028 Prader-Willi/Angelman is an in vitro diagnostic (IVD)1

 or research use only (RUO) semi-quantitative assay2

 for the detection of copy number variations and methylation status of the 15q11 region in genomic DNA isolated from human peripheral whole blood specimens, or in case of extracted DNA from prenatal samples, from (1) (un)cultured amniotic fluid obtained in week 16 of the pregnancy or later and free from blood contamination, (2) (un)cultured chorionic villi free from maternal contamination (copy number only

 ), (3) fetal blood.
 ME028 Prader-Willi/Angelman is intended to confirm a potential cause for and clinical diagnosis of Prader-Willi syndrome (PWS), Angelman syndrome (AS), and 15q11 duplication syndrome.
 In rare cases, this product can also be used for carrier testing of at-risk family members.

 Methylation changes and copy number variations (CNVs) found with multiple consecutive probes detected with ME028 Prader-Willi/Angelman should be confirmed with a different technique.
 In particular, CNVs detected by only a single probe always require confirmation by another method.
 In the majority of patients, defects in the 15q11 region are copy number changes, but point mutations can occur which will not be detected by MLPA.
 For AS, it is therefore recommended to use this SALSA MLPA probemix in combination with sequence analysis of the UBE3A